WMUStudent21/gdscwmu-constitution/README.md

 ### Section E. Disposition of Non-University Funds in the Case of Inactivation

 For non-University funds kept in a non-WMU bank account, a provision for the handling of monies will be included if GDSC WMU dissolves or is inactive.
 If GDSC WMU ceases to exist, funds will not be kept in non-WMU bank accounts.
-Some examples are as follows: “name of WMU department, local non-profit, or related national headquarters."
+Instead, the funds will be transferred to the Google Developers programme.

 ## Article V: Statement of Compliance and Nondiscrimination Policy